-Contractors construct this while they build the house, but you can add wires later on if needed.
+Contractors construct this while building the house, but you can add wires later if needed.

 The home will also need insulation.
 A home needs this because insulation helps to keep it warmer in the winter.
 Insulation is typically fiberglass, cellulose, or foam.

-Contractors need to install the insulation between the studs and rafters in most houses.
+Most houses require contractors to install the insulation between the studs and rafters.